WHO I AM

 My work with the Woman's Bar Foundation and with the film community confirmed for me that what helps people the most also fulfills me the most: bringing people together to create structures that will support them emotionally and legally.

 Working with my clients allows me to reference my life as a mother, as a wife, as a lawyer and as I mediator.
-I identify with the complexities of people's lives and I use my skins to create an authentic, current and cost effective way to manage disputes.
+I identify with the complexities of people's lives and I use my skills to create an authentic, current and cost effective way to manage disputes.
 I am proud of my work.
 I believe I make a difference.